+• The application complies with the content, format, and submission requirements in Section IV.A and Section IV.C. of the FOA;

+and,

-- The application complies with the content, format, and submission requirements in Section IV.A and Section IV.C. of the FOA; - and, - The Applicant successfully uploaded all required documents and clicked the "Submit" button in IE-Exchange by the deadline stated in the FOA.
+• The Applicant successfully uploaded all required documents and clicked the "Submit" button in IE-Exchange by the deadline stated in the FOA.
+DOE will not extend the submission deadline for Applicants that fail to submit required information due to server/connection congestion.